Saigon Food Culture

 Mixed rice paper salad sold on a motorbike in China Town Saigon

 Eating Saigon is a great thing to do on your trip.
 How to eat the city to its fullest?
 It is easy to eat at fine dining restaurants which are for rich people and tourists.
-However, the real Saigon is at local restaurants which are favorite places of many Saigon people.
+However, the real Saigon is at local restaurants which are the favorite places of many Saigon people.
 Reaching the local restaurants outside of District 1 sometimes is difficult for foreigners.
 A Saigon Food Tour is a great choice to immerse yourself into the city life, enjoy all the exotic foods with your tour guides as friends.